AndreasThinks/slack-omnivore-reader/readme.md

 - `SLACK_SIGNING_SECRET`: Your Slack Signing Secret
 - `OMNIVORE_API_KEY`: Your Omnivore API Key
 - `ALLOWED_HOSTS`: Comma-separated list of allowed hosts (e.g., your-app-name.herokuapp.com)
-- `OMNIVORE_LABEL`: (Optional) Label to apply to saved articles in Omnivore
+- `OMNIVORE_LABEL`: (Optional) Label to apply to saved articles in Omnivore (default: "slack-import")
-- `RATE_LIMIT_PER_MINUTE`: (Optional) Number of requests allowed per minute
+- `RATE_LIMIT_PER_MINUTE`: (Optional) Number of requests allowed per minute (default: 3)
+- `TRIGGER_EMOJIS`: (Optional) Comma-separated list of emojis that trigger the bot (e.g., "bookmark,star,heart").
+If not set, the bot will respond to any emoji reaction.

+## Usage
+1. Add the Slack bot to your workspace and invite it to the desired channels.
+2. When a message containing a URL is posted, react to it with one of the specified emojis (or any emoji if `TRIGGER_EMOJIS` is not set).
+3. The bot will extract the URL, save it to Omnivore with the specified label, and post a confirmation message in the thread.

 ## Local Development
 1. Clone this repository
-2. Create a `.env` file with the required environment variables
+2. Create a `.env` file with the required environment variables (see above)
 3. Install dependencies: `pip install -r requirements.txt`
-4. Run the application: `python app.py`
+4. Run the application: `python main.py`

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the apache 2.0 license.
+This project is licensed under the Apache 2.0 License.